 Top Picks includes books that are similar to the last 25 books the student has finished and rated in myON.
 Because You Read includes books that are similar to books the student finished and rated in the past 6 months.
 Books Popular in Your Year includes books that have been finished, rated and reviewed in the student's year.

 For teachers, the books shown for a ZPD and the books shown for a year both have drop-down lists.
 You can select different ZPD ranges and years to see how recommendations change.

 Students can select the drop-down list in the "Because I Like" category of recommended books to choose a different category.
 Students may also have a category that lets them choose to see recommended books in a specific language.

-To see more information about a book, students move the mouse cursor over the book.
+To see more information about a book, students select the book cover.
 To open the book and start reading it, students select the button.
 To see information about the book, students select the button.
-To add the book to myList, students select the button.
+To add the book to their favourites, students select the button.
 For some books, students may also be able to choose to take an Accelerated Reader Quiz by selecting the button.